veraberger/veraberger.github.io/research.md

 ### Flares in the UV
 Ultraviolet (UV) emission from stellar flares plays a crucial role in determining the **habitability** of exoplanetary systems.
 Flare UV emission may drive prebiotic chemistry, erode planetary atmospheres, or produce false biosignatures.

 What began as an NSF-REU project at the University of Hawaii to search for stellar flares became the most **comprehensive statistical analysis of UV flares** with simultaneous observations in near- and far-ultraviolet.
-We showed for the first time that uniformly selected **stellar flares are far-ultraviolet luminous**, and widely-used assumptions for flare emission significantly underestimate the levels of FUV emission we observe (MNRAS, 2024)
+We showed for the first time that uniformly selected **stellar flares are far-ultraviolet luminous**, and widely-used assumptions for flare emission significantly underestimate the levels of FUV emission we observe ([Berger et al. 2024, MNRAS](https://academic.oup.com/mnras/article/532/4/4436/7725642)).
-<iframe src="https://academic.oup.com/mnras/article/532/4/4436/7725642" height="200"></iframe>
+<iframe src="" height="200"></iframe>

 I've also been experimenting with data sonification; here's a sonified flare light curve in the near-UV with pitch corresponding to brightness.
 This flare displays complex behaviour with multiple peaks in brightness.